nsobadzhiev/SimpleEpubReader/README.md

  1. Showing the table of contents in a table view
  1. Displaying the EPUB contents in a UIPageViewController
  1. Loading web page resources located inside the zip archive via a custom NSURLProtocol subclass
- 1. Bookmarks support (comming soon...)
+ 1. Bookmarks support (coming soon...)

 [EPUB spec]: http://idpf.org/epub